and you are Stronger

 We're here for couples

-committed to navigating the effects of past sexual abuse.
+committed to navigating the effects of past sexual trauma.

 It's not if but how